theduyngx/cw20-test/contracts/atomic-swap/README.md

 Atomic swap is P2P, with a definitive sender and recipient.
 This implementation allows users to execute atomic swaps for both **native** and **Cw20 tokens**.
 It is one-sided, but the other side can be realized by an equivalent (or identical) contract on any other blockchain (typically a different one).
 The implementation also does not allow same sender and recipient.
+Migration is now in development.

 Each side of an atomic swap has a sender, a recipient, a hash, and a timeout.
 It also has a unique id (for future calls to reference it).
 The hash is a sha256-encoded 32-bytes long phrase.
 The timeout can be either time-based (seconds since midnight, January 1, 1970), or block height based.
+The hash encodes a preimage, which is a UTF-8 string.

 Note that it is not the smart contract's responsibility to ensure that the specific tokens in a swap agreement (BTC, ETH, etc.) are of their correct type, or that the amount offered does not equal to the amount agreed upon by either end.
 It is also not